-Detroit Radiator's History
+Detroit Radiator Corporation's History

-Detroit Radiator Corp.
-(DRC) has a storied history that began in 1936 when the firm was founded by Walter Kaminski to make automotive and truck cores.
+Detroit Radiator Corporation (DRC) has a storied history that began in 1936 when the firm was founded by Walter Kaminski to make automotive and truck cores.
 That was an era dominated by strong, regional suppliers who sold exclusively to radiator repair shops.
 That was an era in which complete replacement radiators were rare if they existed at all.
 That was when the copper-brass re-core was king.

 When Walter Kaminski died, the firm was taken over by his son Ron for a short time before being bought by a management partnership led by Robert Duquet.
 Bob Duquet eventually bought out all of the partners by 1978 and built the firm into a multi-faceted cooling system enterprise that did business in Ohio, Illinois, Indiana, Michigan, and Pennsylvania.